santoshsaroj0032/Quizora/README.md

-# Quizora - Video Lecture Processor
+# Quizora – Smart Lecture Video Transcription & Quiz Generator

 Quizora is an innovative web app designed to convert your video lectures into engaging learning tools.
 It seamlessly transcribes the audio and creates multiple-choice quizzes for every five-minute segment, helping both teachers and learners study more effectively and interactively.